Interpolating between small- and large-$g$ expansions using Bayesian Model Mixing: Bridging the gap: localized multivariate Bayesian model mixing with Gaussian processes

 We employ the (squared) Mahalanobis distance to check which kernel and training method are optimal for this toy model.
 The Mahalanobis distance includes correlated errors and maps the differences of the GP and the true solution across the input space to a single value.
 It is given by

 where $\bm{y}$ is a vector of solutions (either of a draw from the GP being used or the true solution) and $\bm{m}$, $\textit{K}$ are the mean and covariance matrix from the GP, as previously noted~\cite{Melendez:2019izc}.
-In our case, $\bm{y}$ is taken to be the vector of true solutions at a series of points in $g$, as we are most interested in comparing our model to the true result for this toy problem.

 To determine whether or not the calculated squared Mahalanobis distance is reasonable, we compare it to a reference distribution.
 To construct the reference distribution we take $\bm{y}$ to be numerous draws from a multivariate normal distribution constructed from the GP mean and covariance matrix.
 This reference distribution should converge to a $\chi^{2}$-distribution with the degrees of freedom matching the number of points used to calculate $\mathrm{D}_{\mathrm{MD}}^{2}$~\cite{BastosDiagnosticsGaussianProcess2009}.
 We used samples from the emulator to construct the reference distribution and compared to a $\chi^{2}$ with the appropriate degrees of freedom.
 This verifies that the reference distribution is indeed the $\chi^2$ distribution, so hereafter we compare our value of $\mathrm{D}_{\mathrm{MD}}^{2}$ to the expected value given the $\chi^{2}$.